Task Lighting Buyer's Guide Page 3

 Color temperature is a characteristic of visible light.
 The temperature of light refers to its warmness or coolness, or hue.
-This temperature is measured using the Kelvin scale, which for most uses ranges from 2,700°-7,500°K. Incandescent and halogen lighting is the most limited in temperature range at 2,700°-3,000°K. LED and CFL have each expanded their color range to now offer warmer options.
-Most task lighting however benefits from cooler lighting options which include LED, full spectrum, and CFL.
+This temperature is measured using the Kelvin scale, which for most use ranges from 2,700°-7,500°K. Incandescent and halogen lighting are the most limited in the temperature range at 2,700°-3,000°K. LED and CFL have each expanded their color range to now offering warmer options.
+Most task lighting, however, benefits from cooler lighting options which include LED, full spectrum, and CFL.

 Understanding Lumens & Brightness

 A lumen is a measurement of light output from a lamp, often called a tube or a bulb.
 All lamps are rated in lumens.
 For example, a 100-watt incandescent lamp produces about 1,600 lumens.

 The distribution of light on a flat surface is called its illumination and is measured in footcandles.
 A footcandle of illumination is a lumen of light spread over a one square foot area.

 The illumination needed varies according to the difficulty of a visual task.
 Ideal illumination is the minimum footcandles necessary to allow you to perform a task comfortably and efficiently without eyestrain or fatigue.
 According to the Illuminating Engineering Society, illumination of 30 to 50 footcandles is needed for most home and office work.
 Intricate and lengthy visual tasks — like sewing — require 200 to 500 footcandles.

 1,000-1,400 Lumens is a commonly accepted range for most applications of task lighting.
 An average of 50 Lumens per square foot is a common measure.

 Another lighting term you may hear is efficacy.
 Efficacy is the ratio of light output from a lamp to the electric power it uses and is measured in lumens per watt.